Can Foreigners Buy Property in Thailand?

-This is the cheapest and easiest way to own property in Thailand.
-Thai laws don’t allow anyone to lease a property more than 30 years.
-It is possible to sign extendable contract for 90 years which will be 30 + 30 + 30 years.
-This can be prepared by a qualified lawyer.
+This is the cheapest and easiest way to own property in Thailand, but Thai laws do not allow anyone to lease a property for more than 30 years.
+It is however possible to sign an extendable contract for 90 years which will be 30 + 30 + 30 years.
+These types of extensions can be prepared by a qualified lawyer.

 Do You Still Have Hesitations?

 Thai law is also very strong and clear in relation to ownership rights.
 We recommend that you do homework, get all the information straight, find a good property agent and a good lawyer to help you go through the final part of the process.
-For ethical reasons we don’t recommend a specific lawyer, however, there are very trustworthy and professional law firms out there that you can find with a quick research.
+For ethical reasons we don’t recommend a specific lawyer, however, there are very trustworthy and professional law firms out there that you can find with quick research.

 If you have any questions please do not hesitate to contact us.
 We provide a free consultation and no obligations to use our service and are happy to answer all your questions on how to purchase property in Thailand as a foreigner.
 Let us know what your dream property in Phuket look like and we’ll be happy to put together a package with properties tailor suited for your needs and specifications.